-The Deaf Institute of Theology (DIT) provides an alternative route to ordination for deaf and hard of hearing members of The Lutheran Church—Missouri Synod.
-The curriculum provides the necessary broad foundation for missionary pastoral students.
-Deaf and hard of hearing deaconess candidates may also participate in some of the courses in this program.
-The deaconess curriculum is under development.
+The Deaf Institute of Theology (DIT) provides alternative routes to either ordination or deaconess certification for deaf and hard of hearing members of The Lutheran Church—Missouri Synod.
+The curriculum provides the necessary broad foundation for missionary pastoral and deaconess students.

 The DIT seminary-level program uses online classes with sign language video clips and and mentoring by a local pastor.
 Annual on-campus seminars are also required.
 For more information about the DIT program, see the Academic Catalog.

 Those seeking admission to the seminary-level online program are strongly urged to participate in the Deaf Pah DIT program, also online.
 See below for more information.

 pah: (pä) interj.
 [ASL] 1.
 Used to indicate the attainment of a desired result or outcome.
 2. Success or achievement.
 3. Finally!